 1. Personal Funds

-The first and easiest source of financing for your next business purchase is using your own money.
+The first and easiest source of financing for your next business acquisition is using your own money.
 You might have enough funds in your bank to buy the business.
 Having stock investments can also be a potential source of funding.

 Many people think of mortgaging their homes, but this is not recommended.
 Remember, only invest the money that you can afford to lose.

-Financing your purchase with cash is a rare practice and if you do this you will forgo the opportunity to further grow your investment through leveraging it.
+Financing a business purchase with cash is a rare practice and if you do this you will forgo the opportunity to further grow your investment through leveraging it.
 There is almost always a combination of equity financing and debt financing.
 You can fund the down payment from your personal funds and choose other ways to finance the remainder.

 2. Small Business Loan (SBA Loan)